tinacms/tina.io/content/guides/nextjs/github-open-authoring/github-oauth-app.md

 title: Set up the GitHub OAuth App
 ---

-To get started, we need to set up an OAuth App in Github to allow for authorization.
-Head to GitHub; within your Account Settings, click <a href="https://github.com/settings/developers" target="_blank">OAuth Apps</a> under Developer Settings.
+To get started, we need to set up an OAuth App in Github.
+Within your GitHub Account Settings, click <a href="https://github.com/settings/developers" target="_blank">OAuth Apps</a> under Developer Settings.
 Go ahead and create a "New OAuth App".

 Since you are **testing your app locally**, you'll create a _development_ GitHub app that redirects to localhost.
-Eventually you'll need to create separate OAuth Apps: one for development and a production app whose URLs will connect to the 'live' domain.
+Eventually you'll need to create separate OAuth Apps: one for development and a production app whose URLs will connect to the live domain.
 We'll circle back to the production app once when we cover [hosting](/guides/nextjs/github-open-authoring/hosting-vercel).

 For now, fill in `http://localhost:3000` for the _Homepage URL_.
 With the **Authorization callback URL**, enter `http://localhost:3000/github/authorizing`.
 This is the URL for an authorizing redirect page that we will create at a [later step](/guides/nextjs/github-open-authoring/auth-redirect).